Proving Workplace Harassment

 Just because recent courts have decided in favor of plaintiffs in single-incident workplace harassment claims does not mean that the future paths for plaintiffs will be easy.
 Indeed, as the article notes, the standards tend to differ when there is racial harassment versus sexual harassment.
 Language itself may constitute racial harassment, yet “courts historically have required evidence of a physical assault or touching” in sexual harassment claims, according to the article.

 Moreover, a recent hostile workplace claim decided by the 11th Circuit, Adams v.
 Austal, made clear that employees cannot introduce evidence of harassment of which they are not personally aware in order to prove harassment.
 Yet the recent cases that have found in favor of employees in single-incident workplace harassment claims do, indeed, offer hope for future plaintiffs.

 If you have questions about filing a harassment claim, an experienced Florida labor lawyer can help.
-Contact Scott • Wagner and Associates to learn more about our services.
+Contact Scott Law Team to learn more about our services.